 There are two types of anti-climax.
 The first is used in narrations, such as the anti-climax about the overall plot of the story.
 The second one is a figure of speech, which might occur anywhere in the story.

 In literature, there are lots of examples of anti-climax, whether narrative or as a figure of speech.
 Let us consider a few of them:

 Example #1: The Rape of the Lock (By Alexander Pope)

 “Here thou, great Anna, whom three realms obey,

 In the extract, it is used as a figure of speech.
-Pope is drawing the attention of the readers to the falseness.
-Anna is Queen of England, who holds meetings and indulges also in afternoon tea customs.
+Pope is drawing the attention of readers to the falseness.
+Anna is Queen of England, who holds meetings, and indulges also in afternoon tea customs.
 Ludicrous effect is created by using the anti-climax.

 Here no longer dwell;

 A great and distant city—have bought

 Here, the last line of poem presents anti-climax, as the poet is describing issues associated with life on Earth.
 Here, heaven is referred as “city glorious.”
 He asks whether people could come and live in heaven, which is a change in discourse from an important note to trivial.